Personal life of Clint Eastwood: Casual dating

+Up until this point, Eastwood had gone to considerable effort to keep his personal life secret; now his entanglements were being contemporaneously chronicled in the press, with one headline reading: "Clint Eastwood is playing the field".
+He pursued a romance with Pink Cadillac co-star Bernadette Peters, but she would not entertain the idea unless he could fully commit himself.

 Daughter with Frances Fisher

-Eastwood's next major relationship was with Frances Fisher, an actress he had met on the set of Pink Cadillac in October 1988.
-The two quietly enjoyed a non-exclusive, intermittent affair for two years before going public with their romance in late 1990.
+Eastwood's next major relationship was with actress Frances Fisher, whom he met at a pre-production party for Pink Cadillac in October 1988.
+The two quietly enjoyed a nonexclusive, intermittent affair for two years before going public with their romance in late 1990.
+By mid-1991, however, Eastwood was already cheating on her with an employee at the Warner Bros.
+Movie World theme park.
 Fisher retrospectively said of dating Eastwood: "I simply felt that this was it, the big one.
 I had no idea that every woman he meets probably feels as I did."
-They co-starred in Unforgiven, and had a daughter, Francesca Eastwood (born Francesca Fisher-Eastwood; August 7, 1993), on the anniversary of that film's release.
-The birth of Francesca marked the first time Eastwood was present for one of his children's birth.
+They co-starred in 1992's Unforgiven, and had a daughter, Francesca Eastwood (born Francesca Fisher-Eastwood; August 7, 1993), on the anniversary of that film's release.
+The birth of Francesca marked the first time Eastwood was present for one of his children being born.
 Nevertheless, he made Fisher keep her pregnancy a secret until her last trimester, reasoning, "I don't want that kinda thing taking attention away from my Oscar race!"
+Further defying custom, they did not issue a statement announcing Francesca's birth—the news only came to light two weeks after the fact, when somebody at the Shasta County Clerk's Office alerted the media.

 Despite being legally free to wed, the couple did not marry.
-About a month before their daughter was born, according to McGilligan, Eastwood was confronted with the claims of a 39-year-old woman from Kent, Washington who had researched her adoption and ascertained that he was her biological father.
+Around a month before their daughter was born, according to McGilligan, Eastwood was confronted with the claims of a 39-year-old woman from Kent, Washington who had researched her adoption and ascertained that he was her biological father.
 Eastwood has never responded to the story.
-Another strain on the relationship came when Fisher found out—not through him—about yet another secret brood with Jacelyn Reeves.
-Eastwood and Fisher ended their relationship in January 1995.
+An additional strain on the relationship came when Fisher found out—not through him—about yet another hidden brood with Jacelyn Reeves.
+Eastwood and Fisher ended their relationship in January 1995, after which Fisher said it took two years to complete what she called the grieving process for her shattered dreams.
+She also divulged that her breakup with Eastwood required mediation.
+Schickel attributed the split to political differences and Eastwood's disdain for Fisher's New Age beliefs.

 In 2018, Francesca gave birth to a son named Titan Wraith.
 While Eastwood is a grandfather several times over, Titan is his first grandchild whose birth was announced.